Private James Alexander Arnell

-Cecil Wallar Duke was born in Ontario in 1895 and lived in Banff before attending Mount Royal College during its first two years of operation.
-A well-known and popular athlete, Duke was the star player on the Mount Royal hockey team in 1911/12 and the lacrosse team in 1912/13.
-After leaving Mount Royal, Duke worked as a brakeman on the CPR line from Calgary to Edmonton.
-He joined the 2nd Canadian Mounted Rifles, British Columbia Regiment and was killed in France at the age of twenty-two years.
+Cecil Wallar Duke was born in Havercork, Ont. in 1895 and lived in Banff before attending Mount Royal College during its first two years of operation.
+A well-known and popular athlete, Duke was the star player on the Mount Royal College hockey team in 1911/12 and the lacrosse team in 1912/13.
+After leaving Mount Royal, Duke worked as a brakeman on the Canadian Pacific Railway line from Calgary to Edmonton.
+He was one of the first to join the 2nd Canadian Mounted Rifles, British Columbia Regiment and was killed in France at the age of 22 years.
 He is buried in Belgium at the Menin Road South Military Cemetery.
 Private Duke is also remembered on the Banff Cenotaph erected by the Mount Rundle Chapter IODE.

 Lieutenant George Lloyd Lewis

 George Lloyd Lewis was born in Ontario in 1895, came to Calgary with his parents, and attended Mount Royal College during its first two years of operation.
 Lewis loved sports and played on the 1911/1912 Mount Royal hockey team and the 1912 rugby team.
 Before enlisting with the Royal Canadian Regiment in 1915, he spent six months with the 103rd Regiment of Calgary.
 Lieutenant Lewis was killed in action at the age of 21 years during the Battle of the Somme in an attack south of Courcelette.
 Like many other Canadian soldiers, his body was never found, but his name and memory are preserved at the Vimy Memorial in Pas de Calais, France.